GeorgePapalazaridis/blog-preview-card/README.md

 ## **Overview**

 This project is a **responsive blog preview card** designed to showcase essential web development concepts.
 It features a clean, visually appealing layout that adjusts seamlessly across mobile, tablet, and desktop devices.
-The styles are built with **Sass** for modular, reusable, and maintainable CSS.
+The styles are built with **Sass** for modular, reusable, and maintainable CSS, following best practices for performance, responsiveness, and accessibility.

 ---